 Realising that our greatest chance of having a lovely time was just to settle into Aix life, we went for a drink with our friends.
 Abi convinced me to try a demi-peche.
 It is a highball glass of lager with a huge glug of peach puree.
 The drink had a very pleasing golden hue and I decided to approach it with an open mind.
 Now, we don’t drink beer (that is Karl and I, not the Royal We).
 I have tried easing myself in with a fruit beer a few times, we had kinderbier in Berlin, but after the first taste of fruit, it all gets a bit…well…beery.
 My demi-peche was the closest I’d ever come to enjoying a beer.
 Lots of fresh peach seemed to do the trick.
 I may have had to wash it down with a few large glasses of white wine though.

-Next, you can read about our day trip to Marseilles, for now, I shall bid you a hiccuping adieu.
+Why not pop over and ead about our day trip to Marseilles from Aix.
+For now, I shall bid you a hiccuping adieu.